deathaxe/sublime-commands/README.md

 # Sublime Commands

-Sublime Text's command pallet misses most of the internal commands exposed by the main menu.
+Sublime Text's command palette misses most of the internal commands exposed by the main menu.

 Packages like [Missing Commands](https://github.com/fjl/Sublime-Missing-Palette-Commands) therefore provide all commands not located in Sublime Text's _Default_ package.